tmuras/moosh/www/commands/index.md

 <a class="command-name" name="course-restore">course-restore</a>
 --------------

-Restore course from path/to/backup.mbz to category with a given id.
+Restore course from path/to/backup.mbz to category or existig course.

 Example 1: Restore backup.mbz into category with id=1

     moosh course-restore backup.mbz 1

+Example 2: Restore backup.mbz into existing course with id=3

+    moosh course-restore -e backup.mbz 3

 <a class="command-name" name="course-unenrol">course-unenrol</a>
 ------------